funfair-tech/fun-wallet-docs/docs/guide/how-does-it-work/fun-wallet-sdk.md

-# FunWallet SDK
+# FunFair Wallet SDK

 ## Information

-💡 The SDK is only ever linked to the leader instance
+💡 The SDK is only ever linked to the leader instance.

-💡 All communication goes from the leader > sdk
+💡 All communication goes from the leader > SDK.

-💡 If the follower needs to emit say for example some tracking information the flow would be:
+💡 If the follower needs to emit, say, some tracking information, the flow would be:
 `Follower emits tracking event` > `Leader picks it up emits it to` > `SDK` > `dapp`

-💡 This way we only ever have 1 thing in control and the leader is the master in all of this.
+💡 This way we only ever have one thing in control and the leader is the master in all of this.

-💡 Leader speaks to the sdk for internal tasks without the dapp doing anything.
+💡 The leader speaks to the SDK for internal tasks without the dApp needing to do anything.

-💡 Keeps the iframe height in sync.
+💡 The leader keeps the iframe height in sync.

-💡 As it is embedded in the dapp it has super powers like storage and other things.
+💡 As it's embedded in the dApp it has super powers, like storage and other things.

-💡 Exposed on the window for easy web use.
+💡 The leader is exposed on the window for easy web use.

-💡 Supports full typings.
+💡 It supports full typings.

-💡 Handles web3 or ethers libs.
+💡 It handles web3 or etherjs libraries.

-💡 Script is referenced to a place in fun wallet so we can deploy fixes and new features without having to make every dapp update their package.
+💡 Script is referenced to a place in the Wallet, so we can deploy fixes and new features without having to make every dApp update their package.
 The NPM package is just enums and typings.

-💡 Use postrobot to perform nice communication with full compile time errors.
+💡 We use [post-robot](https://github.com/krakenjs/post-robot) to perform nice communication with full compile time errors.

 ## Method Execution Flows